Rodeobe/bruxism/index.md

 - Use of muscle relaxants (eg. Norflex, to be confirmed) can help you

 ### Physical therapy
-TL;DR Bruxism is caused by increased jaw-muscle activity, as such specific muscle orientated treatments like stretching, trigger point treatment, dry needling can help treat it.
+Bruxism is caused by increased jaw-muscle activity, as such specific muscle orientated treatments like stretching, trigger point treatment, dry needling can help treat it.
 - Mouth excercices
 - Jaw excercises
 - HIIT excercises

 ### Plates
-TL;DR Occlusal splints (aka 'dental guards') work by mechanically protecting the teeth.
+Occlusal splints (aka 'dental guards') work by mechanically protecting the teeth.
 They typically do not reduce the bruxing activity itself.
 - Mouth Guards
 - Bite or Dental Correction
 - Taping the mouth shut